ridencww/expression-evaluator/README.md

 ## Features

  - Lightweight and fast expression parser
  - Designed around an abstract grammar object that can be expanded as desired
  - Symbols defining grammar are easily customizable
  - New functions can easily be added
+ - Compiled expressions can be cached for performance
-- Supports result types of STRING, NUMBER, DATE, and BOOLEAN
+ - Result types of STRING, NUMBER, DATE, and BOOLEAN
-- Parameter type validation supported
+ - Parameter type validation
+ - Variables
+ - Single call to parse() can contain multiple expressions
-- Supports user properties, enviornment variables, and data sets
+ - User properties, environment variables, and data sets
-- Two grammars supplied, a 4 function calculator grammar and an extended grammar with string and math functions
+ - Two grammars supplied, a simple 4 function calculator grammar with a few functions and an extended grammar with many string and math functions

 ## Requirements